Axi-Yeasin/Axi-Yeasin/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on github
+- 👯 I’m looking to collaborate on Github
 - 💬 Ask me about web development